jiayuehua/blog/_posts/2018-09-10-the-yellowbird-mistake.md

 In this post I just want to talk about a specific tactical error that (sigh) I keep making.

 Aficionados of Homeworlds will have heard of the "[Bluebird Mistake](https://www.youtube.com/watch?v=081STRjOFMw)."
-Andy Looney invented the name for this pattern; it's named for the Bluebird Tavern in Amsterdam where Andy fell victim to it.
+Andy Looney invented the name for this pattern; it's named for the Bluebird coffeeshop in Amsterdam where Andy fell victim to it.
 Basically it's where you look at the board and think, "My homeworld is safe from overpopulation because I have only two pieces of any one color there; *three* pieces is where it gets dangerous.
 Also, my opponent only has one piece within striking distance."